How to Safely Format Toshiba Hard Drive for Mac - Qiling

 NTFS:

-Considering all the circumstances, we suggest you format your Toshiba external hard drive to ExFAT for efficient data storage.
+Consider formatting your Toshiba external hard drive to ExFAT for efficient data storage given the circumstances.

 What to Do Before Formatting Toshiba Hard Drive

-Qiling Backup for Mac can be used to back up data from any Mac device.
-It is compatible with macOS 12 (Monterey), macOS 11 (Big Sur), macOS 10.15 (Catalina), macOS 10.14(Mojave), Mac OS X 10.13, 10.12, 10.11, 10.10, 10.9.
-It can help create file backups in full, incremental, or differential modes and can change iTunes backup location.
-In addition, it allows you to set up an automated backup plan in stealth mode, compress backup to save storage space, and clone a USB drive.
+Qiling Backup for Mac is a versatile backup tool that can be used to back up data from any Mac device, compatible with various macOS versions.
+It allows for full, incremental, or differential backups, and can also change the iTunes backup location.
+Additionally, it enables automated backup planning in stealth mode, compresses backups to save storage space, and even clones a USB drive, making it a comprehensive backup solution for Mac users.

 Step 1.
 Launch and run Qiling Backup for Mac.

-Click the first Backup tab or simply click the + button in the bottom-left corner to create a backup project - name the backup project and click OK.
+To create a backup project, click on the first Backup tab or the + button in the bottom-left corner.
+Then, name the backup project and click OK.

 Set up to backup Mac data without Time Machine.